-One of these features have been covered into detail in the first part of this article and that is Stock Groups.
+One of these features has been covered in detail in the first part of this article and that is Stock Groups.

 What are Stock Categories in Tally?